ItsDanik/rfidisk/README.md

 ## Post-Installation optimizations

 ### Create udev rules for static device path
+If you have more than one serial devices, they might get mixed up if you rely on /dev/ttyACM0 path.
+We need to create a unique device path for the arduino.
 We'll create two udev rules, let's start with one that ensures USB serial ownership:
 ```
 sudo nano /etc/udev/rules.d/90-tty-acm.rules